ItzCyzmiX/luma/docs/engine.md

 engine = Luma(sdl_path="path/to/SDL3.dll")
 ```

+Pass `sdl_image_path` as well when SDL3_image is installed in a custom
+location.
+Both paths default to bundled libraries.

 Use the platform-specific library extension on Linux (`.so`) and macOS
 (`.dylib`).
 If SDL initialization fails, Luma raises `Luma_Error`.